Carnauba Wax

 256-bit encrypted, Level 1 PCI compliant technology powered by Shopify.

-What is carnauba wax?
+What is Carnauba Wax?

 The carnauba tree protects itself during the dry seasons in Brazil.
-The carnauba tree avoids loss of moisture by secreting a coat of carnauba wax on the upper and lower leaf surface.
+The carnauba tree avoids loss of moisture by secreting a coating of carnauba wax on the upper and lower leaf surface.
 The leaves are then dried to produce dried carnauba wax.

 As carnauba wax is insoluble in water, it also has great water resistant qualities.